xescugc/rebost/doc/xescugc.md

 <a name="objects_stored"></a>
 ## Objects Stored

-Object can be anithing, from images to videso to anithing.
+Object can be anithing, from images to videos to anithing.
 The way we store them is making a SHAXXX and with the SHA key of length 40 we create subfolders for every X numbers (40/4=10 subfolders)

+## Term

+This idea is from Raft, the term identifis the "tiem" the current.
+Its a number incremented on each election, with this simple rule, we can identify old Nodes that try to be Leaders and are old.

 <a name="node_role"></a>
 ## Node (follower) Role

-A simmple Node by itself can store Objects, Serve Objects to the client and Obey orders (replicates .. etc).
+A simple Node by itself can store Objects, Serve Objects to the client and Obey orders (replicates .. etc).

-Each Node has an internal KV where it saves the Objects and the replica on the other servers.
+Each Node has an internal KV where it saves the Objects and the replica of the other servers.

 Each Node has another internal DB/KV/StateMachine to store the current jobs, replicating, candidate, current_term etc.